digital-raven/digital-woods/README.md

 Well if any other computer is *just* for working...
 I bet we can create a mobile computing environment that lets us bring our

-## Health care
-Imagine if all the woodland creatures paid a small portion of their food to a structure that could alleviate any long term health care concern to those whose die-rolls came up short.

-Such a structure does not exist in the United States, but there is a way to maximize health care value.
-If you shoot yourself in the head with a gun that won't kill you then your city will pay your insurance deductible.
-This means you get 1 year of health care for free.
-This will also risk your imprisonment in an asylum.

-I do not recommend this.